-A reading from Exodus:
+Here’s a reading from Exodus:

 “Remember the sabbath day, and keep it holy.
 Six days you shall labor and do all your work.
 But the seventh day is a sabbath to the Lord your God; you shall not do any work—you, your son or your daughter, your male or female slave, your livestock, or the alien resident in your towns.
-For in six days the Lord made heaven and earth, the sea, and all that is in them, but rested the seventh day; therefore the Lord blessed the sabbath day and consecrated it” (20:8-11).
+For in six days the Lord made heaven and earth, the sea, and all that is in them, but rested the seventh day; therefore the Lord blessed the sabbath day and consecrated it” (vv.
+20:8-11).

-I remember once standing in the elevator lobby of a hotel with a Roman Catholic friend.
-The hotel had upwards of 50 floors and business was bustling on this particular Friday evening.
+I remember once standing in the elevator lobby of a hotel with a friend who was Roman Catholic.
+The hotel had upwards of fifty floors and business was bustling on this particular Friday evening.
 It was a big hotel and there were eight elevators, all very busy.
 As we waited for a ride to the restaurant on the top floor, I noticed a group of four gentlemen in dark suits standing in front of one of the elevators.
 Upon closer inspection, I saw that they were all wearing kippahs (skull caps) and tzitzits (prayer shawls) marking them as observant Jews.
-A minute or so went by and the door in front of the men opened— (ding!) going up.
+A minute or so went by and the door in front of the men opened— (ding!) going up!
 The men got on, and I moved to follow them, but my friend put out a hand to restrain me.
 “Not that one,” he said, quietly.
 I was confused… and concerned that my friend might harbor some prejudice against Jewish people.
 After the elevator door had closed, he leaned closer and said, “That’s the Sabbath elevator.
 It’s set to stop at every floor, going up and down, so that passengers won’t have to push any buttons (i.e., perform work) on the Sabbath.”
 And so it was.
 Who knew?
-Isn’t it funny how we are always trying to come up with human solutions to perceived problems imposed upon us by God’s Holy word?
+Isn’t it funny how we humans are always trying to come up with temporal solutions to perceived problems imposed upon us by God’s Holy word?